lizadams/CMAQ-WS/content/3-run-cmaq/b-review-inputdata/index.en.md

 ```

 3. **If the input data is not already there, then copy the data from the s3://cmas-cmaq/ bucket using the following command**
+If the data transfers at 160 MiB/sec, then it will take about 10 minutes.

 ```csh
 aws s3 --no-sign-request cp --recursive s3://cmas-cmaq/CMAQv5.4_2018_12US1_Benchmark_2Day_Input /fsx/CMAQv5.4_2018_12US1_Benchmark_2Day_Input